SergeiKutanov/programming-tasks/src/com/sergeik/systemdesign/PLAN.md

 ## High level design
 Draw a high-level system diagram with 5-6 boxes representing main components of the system.
 Try to identify what type of storage we'll need, RDBMS or NoSQL.
+If that's an object storage like S3, think of how to store metadata for objects.

 ## Detailed design
 Dive deeper into 2-3 components which require more attention.
 Present different